yiliren/yiliren.github.io/_pages/about.md

 News
 ======
+10/2022 Our work on "Robust Person Re-identification Using WiFi" has been accepted by USENIX Security 2023.

+10/2022 Our work on "3D Human Mesh Construction Using WiFi" has been accepted by ACM Sensys 2022.

 04/2022 I received the Graduate Student Research Award in the Department of Computer Science at Florida State University.

 04/2022 Our work on "3D Human Pose Estimation Using WiFi" has been accepted by ACM UbiComp 2022.